 Many different teeth and bite conditions can be improved by orthodontics.
 While the easiest time to treat problems is while you are still young but have your adult teeth, you’re never too old to see an orthodontist.

-some treatable orthodontic conditions
+Treatable orthodontic conditions

 When too many teeth come through without enough space on your jaw, some teeth are pushed backwards, forwards or to the side.
 Crowded teeth look bad, may be tricky to clean, and are prone to decay or damage.